 The good news is that many of these rich formulas may already be in your repertoire.
-It doesn’t have to be specifically labeled for colored hair care for it to be just as effective.
+It doesn’t have to be specifically labeled for colored hair care for it to be effective.
 Focus on the ingredient label and look for things like monoi oil, glycerin, and rich butters.
 These ingredients can penetrate the hair shaft to rehydrate it and also help seal in moisture.

 Don’t forget your leave-in conditioner, either.
 Once you’re all detangled, apply a moisturizing leave-in, such as the Monoi (Repair + Moisture) Star Strength Leave In Cream, before moving on to your styling products.

-Does Dying Your Hair Ruin Natural Curls?If done by a professional who knows and understands just how delicate curls can be, dyeing your hair shouldn’t ruin your curls.
+If done by a professional who knows and understands just how delicate curls can be, dyeing your hair shouldn’t ruin your curls.
 Of course, there is always a chance that even with a pro’s touch, you may experience a slight change in your curl pattern.
 They may become a bit looser or softer.
-Remember that color is a chemical treatment, and with any chemical there’s a possibility of altering the state of your curl pattern.
+Remember that color is a chemical treatment, and with any chemical, there’s a possibility of altering the state of your curl pattern.
 It may not be drastic or noticeable, but you know your curls best.
-With proper application and maintenance afterward, it’s very possible to avoid destroying your curls.
+With proper application and maintenance afterward, it’s possible to avoid destroying your curls.

-How To Moisturize Color-Treated Hair?A consistent mix of properly shampooing, using a moisturizing conditioner to detangle, regular deep treatments, and leaning on leave-in formulas to replenish moisture in between washes is the best regimen for moisturizing color-treated hair.
+A consistent mix of proper shampooing, using a moisturizing conditioner to detangle, regular deep treatments, and leaning on leave-in formulas to replenish moisture in between washes is the best regimen for moisturizing color-treated hair.
 Keep in mind that what you do daily is just as important as what you do on the day you initially get your color and on your wash days.
 If you’re wearing a protective style, heat styling your curls, or wearing a wash and go, don’t be afraid to consistently add curly hair products to your routine that will keep your hair from drying out.
 Moisture is your friend.
 Re-wet hair as needed if it feels dry to the touch.

-How Often Should I Color Treat My Curls?The frequency with which you color your curls really depends on the state of your hair.
-It’s best to have your colorist weigh in, but curly hair typically does well with a color treatment twice a year.
-Feel things out.
+The frequency with which you color your curls really depends on the state of your hair and determines how to take care of your colored hair.
+It’s best to have your colorist weigh-in, most people head back to the salon every six to 12 weeks.
 If your hair grows quickly, you may find yourself wanting to touch up your roots more often.
 If so, assess how healthy your hair looks and feels.
 Is it extra dry?
 Do you notice breakage?
-If the answer to either of these questions is yes, one of our most essential dyed-hair tips it to consider spreading out your colorings until your strands are back in good shape.
+If the answer to either of these questions is yes, one of our most essential dyed hair tips is to consider spreading out your colorings until your strands are back in good shape.